This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 - Explore opportunities to leverage private sector resources and solutions.

 The Systematic Country Diagnostic (SCD) is an analysis of challenges and opportunities facing the member country regarding the World Bank Group goals of “ending extreme poverty and promoting shared prosperity in a sustainable manner”.
-Climate considerations were included in these diagnostics but is likely these will be replaced by the CCDRs for each country.
-During the development of CCDRs, the climate related aspects of SCDs will still be important and therefore their process is included below.
+Climate considerations were included in these diagnostics but is likely these elements will gradually be replaced by the CCDRs for each country.
+During the development of CCDRs, the climate related aspects of SCDs will still be important.

 The Systematic Country Diagnostic Guidance Note, updated in 2019, states that Systematic Country Diagnostics should “take into account climate change, which may directly influence economic growth, poverty reduction, and longer-term sustainability”.
 On adaptation, an Systematic Country Diagnostic should analyse “both climate-related risks and policy choices, including the potential benefits of taking early adaptation actions”.
 On mitigation the “Systematic Country Diagnostic is expected to assess the impacts of the policies that countries indicate through their NDCs… on growth and poverty objectives”.